 From my perspective, quantum physics has been a de-materializing of the scientific model of reality into informatics and computation (probability, pattern, and counting) which has let it get close to a shared mind interoperation as the buddhist texts have done (no edges to thought, consider where the reflection in a mirror exists).
 Now still though we need the component of the heart and meaning to make sense of this, and the courage to see ourSelf again and again.

 I brought my Magic Leap One with me and showed off a quick demo I made called HoloHealing which had hand tracked ‘holograms’ and a sound wand, along with letting people use the Create app.
 Overall response was very good, practitioners, even the energy healer Rosalyn Bruyere who spoke really seemed to enjoy the Magic Leap One.
 One female practitioner even remarked after doing some painting in ML1 that she ‘didn’t get sick like in the other headsets.’
-This gives me more confidence that the folks at Magic Leap are making healthy technology, as VR has a notorious and not well understood gender divide, and the fact that Magic Leap was working for women was great news for getting this technology beyond just games and toys and into the healing arts.
+This gives me more confidence that the folks at Magic Leap are making healthy technology, as VR has a notorious and not well understood gender divide, and the fact that Magic Leap was working for the small sample of women whom used the headset I brought was great news for getting this technology beyond just games and toys and into the healing arts.

 I was there to learn about the cutting edge of the biofield, but also to show the Magic Leap One to this community.
 My current journey is in getting the skills I need to build visualization tools for biofield research and healing.
 There are sensors out there, like BioWell (who was at the conference showing their cool tech) and Heartmath’s +heart unit, which can be unified into a holistic view inside of Mixed Reality headsets.